41st Air Refueling Squadron: Air refueling

 During the Cold War, Strategic Air Command (SAC) bases with large concentrations of bombers made attractive targets.
 SAC’s response was to break up its wings and scatter their aircraft over a larger number of bases.
 As part of this dispersal program, in August 1958, SAC organized the 4039th Strategic Wing at Griffiss Air Force Base, New York.
 The 41st Air Refueling Squadron was activated on 5 January 1959 as the wing's first operational flying squadron and began to equip with Boeing KC-135A Stratotankers.
-In October 1959, the 75th Bombardment Squadron moved to Griffiss from Loring Air Force Base, Maine to fill out the 4039th with its Boeing B-52 Stratofortresses.

 After it became operational, in 1960, the squadron began to maintain one third of its aircraft on fifteen minute alert, fully fueled and ready for combat to reduce its vulnerability to a Soviet missile strike.
 This was increased to half the squadron's aircraft in 1962.
 It conducted air refueling on a global scale to meet SAC commitments.

 Soon after detection of Soviet missiles in Cuba, SAC placed additional KC-135s on alert to replace KC-135s devoted to maintaining 1/8 of the B-52 bomber force on airborne alert.
 On 24 October 1962, SAC went to DEFCON 2, placing all the squadron's aircraft on alert and increased the size of its forward deployed tanker task forces.
 On 27 November SAC returned to its normal alert posture.

 In February 1963, The 416th Bombardment Wing assumed the aircraft, personnel and equipment of the 4039th wing, which was discontinued.
 The 4039th was a Major Command controlled (MAJCON) wing, which could not carry a permanent history or lineage, and SAC wanted to replace it with a permanent unit.
 The 41st was assigned to the newly-activated 416th Wing.

 In December 1964, the squadron began deploying crews and aircraft to support the war in Southeast Asia, in Operation Young Tiger.
 These deployments continued until December 1975.
 These deployments reduced the alert posture of the squadron, and the ground alert program was finally ended on 17 September 1991.
 In September 1985, the 41st Bombardment Squadron and the 41st Air Refueling Squadron were consolidated into a single unit.
 During Operation Desert Storm it deployed an aircraft and crew to the 1702d Air Refueling Squadron (Provisional) at Seeb International Airport.

 After SAC was disestablished and the air refueling mission was transferred to Air Mobility Command (AMC), the squadron was assigned to the 380th Operations Group, as AMC consolidated its air refueling operations.
 It was inactivated on 15 February 1992.
 In 2002, the squadron was converted to provisional status as the 41st Expeditionary Air Refueling Squadron, but has not been active since then.